 When I bring this up to Saraa she just blinks, waiting for the punchline.
 Telling a Mongolian you can’t ride a horse is like admitting you’re hit-and-miss at walking.
 In the countryside, Mongolian children master both skills at roughly the same time.
 They learn by experience; the stronger their legs get, the less they fall.

-Saraa, our fixer, doesn’t think inexperience is a compelling reason not to go.
-We’re talking logistics in the second-floor bedroom of her plywood guesthouse in the town of Mörön—an apt name, given our intentions.
+Saraa, our fixer, doesn’t think inexperience is a compelling reason not to take an extended riding trek through the largely-uninhabited taiga forests.
+We’re talking logistics in her plywood guesthouse in the town of Mörön—an apt name, given our intentions.

 “It’s no problem,” she insists.
 “Just ride a reindeer instead.
 They’re very namuukhan.”